 \section{Distinguishing between broken and unbroken phases from dynamics via Exact diagonalization}

-Let us now check whether the prediction made in the preceding section with the exactly solvable models also hold for models which cannot be solved analytically.
-To demonstrate that, we deal with the \(iXYZ\) models having both short and long range interactions given in Eqs. (\ref{eq:iXYZRT}) and (\ref{eq: iXYZRT_LR}).
+Let us now check whether the prediction made in the preceding section with the exactly solvable models also holds for models which cannot be solved analytically.
+To demonstrate that, we deal with the \(iXYZ\) models having both short- and long-range interactions given in Eqs. (\ref{eq:iXYZRT}) and (\ref{eq: iXYZRT_LR}).